Justin Kloos

-Justin Kloos (born November 30, 1993) is an American professional ice hockey Forward.
-He is currently playing with Leksands IF in the Swedish Hockey League (SHL).
+Justin Kloos (born November 30, 1993) is an American professional ice hockey forward.
+He is currently playing with HV71 in the Swedish Hockey League (SHL).
 He has previously played in the National Hockey League with the Minnesota Wild and Anaheim Ducks.

 Playing career

 Junior

 Kloos played for Lakeville South High School from 2007 to 2012.
 In 2011–12, his senior season, he helped his team make a Minnesota State Hockey Tournament appearance.
 He also scored 103 points (41G, 62A) in 31 games in his final season with the Lakeville South Cougars.
 In 2012 he was also named Minnesota Mr. Hockey.
 Kloos also played Junior hockey in the USHL (United States Hockey League) for the Waterloo Blackhawks in the 2012–13 season.
 He finished second in the USHL with 87.
 Of those 87 points, 58 of them were assists, which is the second most in Waterloo history.